rsshilli/wdio-isDisplayed-multi-browser/README.md

 To reproduce:
-1. Run it normally, and you'll see it will pass:
+1. Run it normally, and you'll see it will pass (at least on Windows):
 ```shell
 npm install
 npm run wdio